 The Blue Book was first published in August 1952 and presents a full set of economic accounts (national accounts) for the UK.
 These accounts are compiled by the Office for National Statistics (ONS).
-They record and describe economic activity in the UK and, as such, are used to support the formulation and monitoring of economic and social policies.
+They record and describe economic activity in the UK and are used to support the formulation and monitoring of economic and social policies.

 - gross domestic product (GDP) at current market prices and chained volume measures